aht/stream.py/doc/index.rst

    >>> xrange(20) >> item[::-2]
    [19, 17, 15, 13, 11, 9, 7, 5, 3, 1]

-   See also: :data:`cut`, which slice each input stream element individually.
+   See also: :data:`cut`, which slices each stream element individually.

 .. function:: maximum(key=function)